Micky1979/NVMeP/README.md

 cd /to/a/folder

-NVMeP -i "add internal icon fix".
+NVMeP -i "add internal icon fix" (may fail if already included).

 NVMeP -s [num] "try a specific patch":